TUDelft-books/FAIR4TU_Submission_Help/book/intro.md

 Welcome to this learning resource on submitting your research data to 4TU.ResearchData.
 Proper data submission ensures that your work remains accessible, reusable, and citeable, in line with [FAIR](https://book.the-turing-way.org/reproducible-research/rdm/rdm-fair) principles.

 This guide will walk you through the key steps of preparing, uploading, and publishing your dataset in our repository.
-By following these best practices, you’ll enhance the visibility and impact of your research while meeting funder and journal requirements.
+By following these best practices, you’ll enhance the visibility and impact of your research while meeting institutional, funder, and journal requirements.

 Start with the video below for a quick overview, then proceed to the next section to learn more about the role of research data repositories.
 Let’s make your data work for you and the global research community!